boxyhq/website/guides/jackson/integrations/bubble.md

 Next step is to configure the plugin.
 Make sure you add the following values in the plugin settings:

-- `BoxyHQ Instance URL`: The URL of your SAML Jackson instance.
+- `BoxyHQ Instance URL`: The URL of your SAML Jackson instance (if self-hosting).
+Otherwise leave it blank and it will default to our hosted solution.

 - `Callback URL`: The URL where the user will be redirected after successful authentication with the IdP.
 This URL should be the same as the URL you have configured while adding the SAML connection in SAML Jackson.